 For example, use a filtered audit log.
 Use version control software for any configuration scripts and to record changes to configuration files.

-Maintain a record of external changes on the system, such as changes to operating system configuration, and updates to software such as the JVM that introduce security changes.
+Maintain a record of external changes to the system, such as changes to operating system configuration, and updates to software, such as the JVM that introduces security changes.

 Data theft can occur when access policies are too permissive, and when the credentials to gain access are too easily cracked.
 It can also occur when the data is not protected, when administrative roles are too permissive, and when administrative credentials are poorly managed.